JashanApp/jashan/README.md

     - [Android Studio](https://developer.android.com/studio#downloads) if one cannot use IntelliJ Ultimate - [guide](https://flutter.dev/docs/get-started/editor?tab=androidstudio)
 - [Visual Studio Code](https://code.visualstudio.com/) - [guide](https://flutter.dev/docs/get-started/editor?tab=vscode)
 - [Emacs](https://www.gnu.org/software/emacs/download.html) - [guide](https://flutter.dev/docs/get-started/editor?tab=emacs)

+### Setting up Google Firebase

+Once the application is set up in an IDE, it is ready to be set up with Firebase.
+To do so, .
+Then, create either an Android project, an iOS project, or both.
+Follow the